jcalixte/rnrps/article/article.md

 So we've completed our first live sync between two databases in React Native, awesome!
 There is so much more we can explore now.
 Here a few examples:

-- create an offline first experience app to provide a seemless usage either the app is online or offline.
+- create an offline first experience app to provide a seamless usage either the app is online or offline.
 - create an app that share data in Bluetooth without the need of an Internet connection (like shareable books in region where Internet is expensive)
 - create an app where people can collaborate in live.
 - and so on...